Skip to Content

 1. Take a walk in the woods

-Some of our favourite woodland walks in the Cotswolds are through Lineover Woods, Castlett Wood near Guiting Power, Woodchester Park and Laurie Lee Wood in Slad.
+Some of our favourite woodland walks in the Cotswolds include Lineover Woods, Castlett Wood near Guiting Power, Woodchester Park and Laurie Lee Wood in Slad.
 Or you can climb up to a viewpoint like Cleeve Common, Bredon Hill or Dumbleton Hill to see autumn hues from above.

 2. See autumn colours at an arboretum